Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 • Punch in a destination on your car, and the car's navigation will include stops charging station(s) if need be.

-• When you pick a charging station, the car automatically optimizes its battery for fast charging.
+• When you pick a charging station, the car automatically optimizes its battery for fast charging by getting it to an ideal temperature.

 • Drive the car to a charging station, plug the charging cord into the car, and you're all set.

 Secondly, a Supercharger station can charge a car fast.
-Starting at 70kW and can go as high as 250kW, a station can fill my Model Y's battery from 20% to 80% in 30 minutes or under 10 minutes, respectively.
+Starting at 70 kW and going as high as 250 kW, a station can fill a Model Y's battery from 20% to 80% in 30 minutes or under 10 minutes, respectively.

-Tesla also has Level-2 Destination Chargers, similar to home chargers, that top at around 60 miles per hour.
+Tesla also has Level-2 Destination Chargers, which are similar to home chargers and top out at around 60 miles per hour.

 Supercharger and cost